AsherJingkongChen/video-compression-assignment/outputs/README.md

 | On Cb plane | ![](./task_2/foreman_qcif_2_cb_without_subsampling.176x144.bmp) | ![](./task_2/foreman_qcif_2_cb_with_subsampling.88x72.bmp)  | ![](./task_2/foreman_qcif_2_cb_with_upsampling.176x144.bmp) |
 | On Cr plane | ![](./task_2/foreman_qcif_2_cr_without_subsampling.176x144.bmp) | ![](./task_2/foreman_qcif_2_cr_with_subsampling.88x72.bmp)  | ![](./task_2/foreman_qcif_2_cr_with_upsampling.176x144.bmp) |

-Take the images with sequence number `2` to further comparison.
+### Statistical Comparison

-Below are the comparison metrics, they are computed between the image without sub-sampling and the other one with sub-sampling and up-sampling in the YCbCr color space:
+Compare between the images without sub-sampling and with sub-sampling in the YCbCr color space.

+There are the metric results computed between the copied and transformed images below.

-The image pair on Y plane:
+The image pair with sequence number `0`:

+On the Y plane:

 ```python
 [['<Metrics>', '<Score>', '<Goal>'],